asc5025/flatiron-connect-v0-server/README.md

 This backend API that interacts with the Flatiron Connect client.

 ## Installation
-Please follow details as API endpoint is specific to port: 3000 Also, seed data is implemented.
+Please follow details as API endpoint is specific to port: 3000 <br />
+Also, seed data is implemented.

 ```bash